dafacto/moneyforsomething/_chapters/18_teach.md

 img_header: header-18.png
 img_footer:
 intro: Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.
+takeaway: Help me to spread the word, especially to young people!
 ---

 Whoever you are, I hope I’ve motivated you to take action and start investing today.
 It could be one of the most important decisions you ever make—it certainly was for me!